subquery/common-api/README.md

 Open your browser and head to `http://localhost:3000`.

 You should see a GraphQL playground is showing in the explorer and the schemas that ready to query.
 On the top right of the playground, you'll find a Docs button that will open a documentation draw.
 This documentation is automatically generated and helps you find what entities and methods you can query.

+## Research & design:

+### Problem 1:

+We want to record the extrinsic and its data from the chain, so we need to determine a fixed entity structure.
+However, extrinsic will have different versions, and its structure is changed.
+Especially for the customized substrate chain, the field in some entities may be unknown.
+The challenge is is when a new version of extrinsic appears, we can’t know if it fit in the entity struct we currently define

+##### Solution 1-1:

+Now, we have designed `ExtrinsicV4` in our entity, which represents extrinsic version 4 and its structure in the current version.
+Respectively, a new entity needs to be defined for new versions of extrinsic.

+###### Pros:

+The structure of different versions will be fixed, and there is no need to update the table structure when there is a new version.

+###### Cons:

+When the query needs to traverse all extrinsic, or when aggregate data is needed, this design will not be friendly.

+### Problem 2:

+We define an entity of ‘AccountBalance’ to record the latest (current) account balance status, and we want to support balance with multiple `Asset`.We already know balance can be obtained through `api.query.system.account`, but it is not certain in what scenario and when to trigger this update.
+We cannot cover 100% events/extrinsic that affect the account balance, especially there will be unknown events in a cutomized chain, and in subquery project it will be large workload job to add filters for all known events.
+Also, different chain describe asset differently, we need store them separately.

+##### Solution 2-1:

+When indexing to one of the blocks, we extract all the accountId and assetId involved in all event/extrinsic.
+In this approach, all accounts in the current block that may have a ‘potential’ balance change will be updated.

+If a chain support multiple assets, `AccountBalance` id which is formed by `account_id - assert_id`, which represent balance for this account in this asset.
+Else only `account_id` will be stored.

+###### Pros:
+Will not miss any update for the account.

+###### Cons:
+For some accounts whose actual balance has not changed, we have also repeatedly checked their accounts.
+For example, a block contains a large number of different accountId, only one or two account balances actually changed, and we need to query all of them one by one.

+### Improvement:

+Create an entity to record the change of account balance and record the type of transaction as detailed as possible.